rism-international/marcxml-tools/README.md

 ## marcxml --merge
 Merging an array of marcxml-files to one output-file.
 Required: -i [list of input files].
+Example call: `marcxml --merge -i input1.xml input2.xml -o result.xml`

 ## marcxml --report
 Creates report of the inputfile to stdout.
 Output can be xls- or csv-format too.